BlockDeal/BlockDeal/README.md

 - Pi Network team for their support
 - Ethereum community for their tools and documentation
 - Next.js team for the amazing framework
 - All contributors and supporters

+Last updated: 2024-03-28